wp-plugins/cleantalk-spam-protect/readme.txt

 = Check existing comments for spam =
 With the help of anti-spam by CleanTalk you can check existing comments, to find and quickly delete spam comments.
 For use this function, go to WP Console->Comments->Find spam comments.

+= Low false/positive rate =
+This plugin uses multiple anti-spam tests to filter spam bots with lower false/positive rate as possible.
+Multiple anti-spam tests avoid false/positive blocks for real website visitors even if one of the tests failed.

 = Anti-spam plugin info =
 CleanTalk is an anti-spam solution **all in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
 You don't need to install separate anti-spam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.